Medical Device Clinical Trials

 When do Medical Devices Require Clinical Trials?

 Not all medical devices will require clinical trials before they may be approved for market release.
 Class I devices are such low risk that they don’t require clinical trials.
-In Australia, however, all medical devices regardless of their class must comply with the Australian Regulatory Guidelines for Medical Devices (ARGMD), which includes requirements for device design and manufacturing, benefits that outweigh the risks, minimisation of risks and unwanted effects, and so forth.
-With the exception of Class I devices, they must also be registered with the Australian Register of Therapeutic Goods (ARTG).
+However, all medical devices regardless of their class must comply with the Regulatory Guidelines for Medical Devices (RGMD), which includes requirements for device design and manufacturing, benefits that outweigh the risks, minimization of risks and unwanted effects, and so forth.
+With the exception of Class I devices, they must also be registered with the Register of Therapeutic Goods (RTG).
 The approval process may require an audit and clinical evidence or data.
 Whether a device needs to undergo clinical trials relies on its class, whether it is substantially similar to or based on an already approved device, and/or whether significant clinical data to support the new device has already been published in the medical literature or not.

 From Idea to Clinical Trials to Market